Hyunjin95/SnuPL-1-vim-syntax-highlight/README.md

+# SnuPL/1

+SnuPL/1 is the programming language used in the Compiler class in spring 2016.

+You can check the compiler for SnuPL/1 at https://github.com/Hyunjin95/snu-compilers

-# Make Vim detect SnuPL files.
+# Make Vim detect SnuPL/1 files.

-Create new file 'snupl.mod' in '~/.vim/ftdetect'.
-You may need to create '.vim' or 'ftdetect' directory.
+Create a new file 'snupl.mod' in '~/.vim/ftdetect'.
+You might first need to create a '.vim' or a 'ftdetect' directory.

-Put the following line into it.
+Put the following line into the file.

     au BufNewFile,BufRead *.mod set filetype=snupl

-Create new *.mod file and run this command.
+Create a new *.mod file and run this command.

     :set filetype?

-Vim will say __snupl__, and now Vim recognizes snupl files.
+Vim will say __snupl__, and Vim will now recognize SnuPL/1 files.

 # Enable Syntax Highlighting

-Put 'snupl.vim' file into '~/.vim/syntax' folder.
+Put the 'snupl.vim' file into the '~/.vim/syntax' folder.